Giacomo Lomellini: Personal life

-From his first marriage to Violante Pinelli he had five children: Nicolò, Battina, Giovan Francesco and Giovanna; from his second wife Barbara Spinola, he had two children: Vittoria and Agostino; And from the third marriage with Maddalena Grillo only one daughter, Teresa.
+Lomellini was married four times: In his first marriage to Violante Pinelli he had five children: Nicolò, Battina, Giovan Francesco and Giovanna; from his second wife Barbara Spinola, he had two children: Vittoria and Agostino; And from the third marriage with Maddalena Grillo only one daughter, Teresa.
 He married a fourth and last time with Pellegra Spinola.

-The figure of Giacomo Lomellini is remembered in the Genoese annals as a wealthy, authoritative and above all with a great sense of homeland.
-Almost certainly, if not obvious, the Genoese victory over the Duke of Savoy fueled his fame and respect between the people and the noble component of aristocratic Genoa.
-Always a staunch supporter of a Republic of Genoa, he was soon seen by the nobles as the representative of this new movement that wanted a greater "physical" sustenance, strengthening the resources for defense, and the economic one of the Genoese state.
+Lomellini was a supporter of the Republic of Genoa.